Skip to Content

 • Community-wide perspective.

-Its processes are transparent
+Our processes are transparent

-It adopts a community-wide perspective
+We adopt a community-wide perspective

-• Improve the productivity and economic performance of the economy.
+• improve the productivity and economic performance of the economy

-• Reduce unnecessary regulation.
+• reduce unnecessary regulation

-• Encourage the development of efficient and internationally competitive Australian industries.
+• encourage the development of efficient and internationally competitive Australian industries

-• Facilitate adjustment to structural change.
+• facilitate adjustment to structural change

-• Promote regional employment and development.
+• promote regional employment and development

-• Have regard to Australia's international commitments and the trade policies of other countries.
+• have regard to Australia’s international commitments and the trade policies of other countries

-• Ensure Australian industry develops in ecologically sustainable ways.
+• ensure Australian industry develops in ecologically sustainable ways.

 Government’s expectations